November 20, 2024

 DIRFloortime can be applied in various settings to support children with different needs.
 Some common applications include:

 Evidence suggests that DIRFloortime can lead to increases in IQ and language skills among children with developmental delays, as noted in studies conducted by Simonoff (2000) and Kamio et al. (2006) [2].
 By understanding the foundations and applications of DIRFloortime, parents can better navigate its potential as a therapeutic tool for enhancing their child's developmental journey.
-For more insights on the individualized approach in DIRFloortime, you can visit our article on individualized approach in dir floortime.
+For more insights on the individualized approach in DIRFloortime, you can visit our article on individualized approach in DIR floortime.

 Implementing DIRFloortime therapy effectively requires attention to the structure of sessions and the recommended duration and frequency.